Links to selected published work

 From the Daily Yonder a commentary about why voting in person was essential for me.

-From the the Daily Yonder, my personal essay about finding community through a local music jam session.
+From the the Daily Yonder, a personal essay about finding community through a local music jam session.

-Book Review: If You Lived Here You'd Be Home by Now, by Christopher Ingraham, appearing in DailyYonder.
+Book Review: If You Lived Here You'd Be Home by Now, by Christopher Ingraham.

-Book Review: One Size Fits None, by Stephanie Anderson, appearing in DailyYonder.
+Book Review: One Size Fits None, by Stephanie Anderson.

-Book Review: Storm Lake, A Study in Reslience, Diversity and Hope, by Art Cullen, appearing in DailyYonder.
+Book Review: Storm Lake, A Study in Resilience, Diversity and Hope, by Art Cullen.

-What Westerners Take for Granted is my re-discovery of the importance of public lands now that I'm in Iowa.
+What Westerners Take for Granted is her re-discovery of the importance of public lands now that she's living in Iowa.
 This story is part of the Writers on the Range column for High Country News.

 Restoring a Lost Corridor, is about the effort in Albany County, Wyoming, to purchase 5,500 of land connecting Laramie to the Medicine Bow National Forest.

 "Iggy Slept Here" is about Iggy Pop, Copper Harbor, Eagle Harbor, and filmmaker Dan Kauppi's efforts to film the story of which small Michigan U.P. town can claim the punk rocker as "theirs."
 Published on DailyYonder.com in October 2015.

 Preserving the Panhandle in Nebraska, published on DailyYonder.com in 2015, tell the story of a collaboration between landowners, conservation officials, and the public.
 Together, they've found a way to both open up and preserve many wild areas of the Panhandle to the public and protect it from future development.